-When setting up your website for SEO (Search Engine Optimization) on Google there are several factors you need to look at in order to obtain a high rank on their search engine.
-Of course your content and meta tags must be inline with positive density percentages and reciprocal links.
-Google then takes your website and performs a mathematic equation and places a numeric value on your website depending on one of the most important features, reciprocal or back links.
+There are various elements to consider while setting up your website for SEO (Search Engine Optimization) on Google to achieve a high ranking on their search engine.
+Of course, positive density percentages and reciprocal links must be reflected in your text and meta tags.
+Google then executes a mathematical equation on your website and assigns a numeric value based on one of the most significant aspects, reciprocal or backlinks.

-There are drawbacks to the equation.
-As things change a website that you are affiliated with may drop a hyperlink or a page may get accidentally deleted.
-When the Google robot goes through your website and finds a dead link it notes that you aren’t keeping good care of your website and punishes your web rank by reducing its point value.
-If you wish to know what your sites current point value is download The Google Toolbar and search for your website www.yourwebsitename.com in the box and perform a Google web search.
-Upon reading the full URL, Google will go directly to your site first thus pulling up your home page.
-There on the toolbar will be a page rank for your website between 1 and 10.
-1 being a less visited and noted website and 10 a site that screams traffic 24/7.
+There are certain disadvantages to the equation.
+As things change, a website with which you are linked may remove a hyperlink or delete a page by accident.
+When the Google crawler crawls your website and discovers a dead link, it notes that you aren’t maintaining it properly and penalizes your web rank by lowering its point value.
+To find your website’s current point value, get the Google Toolbar and type www.yourwebsitename.com into the box.
+Then execute a Google online search.
+When Google reads the whole URL, it will go straight to your site, bringing up your home page.
+A page rank for your website will be displayed on the toolbar, ranging from 1 to 10.

-Some of the individuals you share reciprocal links with may in fact scan all their links for continuity, should they receive a bounce back for a broken link on your website you can be assured you will receive an email from them.
-Keeping your website in balance with other sites you share links with will keep the Google engine happy.
-If you go off and add a company that is not Google friendly, meaning they have no back links you may also lose points.
+Some of the people with whom you exchange reciprocal links may scan their links for consistency; if they bounce back for a broken link on your site, you can be sure you’ll get an email from them.
+The Google engine will be pleased if you keep your website balanced with other sites with whom you share links.
+You may lose points if you add a company that isn’t Google-friendly, meaning they don’t have any backlinks.